PortalNetwork/tns/tns/README.md

 truffle test
 ```

-## QCNSRegistry.sol
+## TNSRegistry.sol
-Implementation of the QCNS registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the TNS registry, the central contract used to look up resolvers and owners for domains.

-## QCNSRegistrar.sol
+## TNSRegistrar.sol
-Implementation of the QCNS registrar, which issues (sub-)domains to the first account to request them.
+Implementation of the TNS registrar, which issues (sub-)domains to the first account to request them.

-## QCNSResolver.sol
+## TNSResolver.sol
-Implementation of the QCNS resolver that allows the owner of any domain to configure how its name should resolve.
+Implementation of the TNS resolver that allows the owner of any domain to configure how its name should resolve.